 The law does not correct (or claim to correct) every wrong that occurs in society.
 At a minimum, it aims to curb the worst kind of wrongs, the kinds of wrongs that violate what might be called the "moral minimums" that a community demands of its members.
-These include not only violations of criminal law (see Chapter 6 "Criminal Law") but also torts (see Chapter 7 "Introduction to Tort Law") and broken promises (see (Reference mayer 1.0-ch08 not found in Book)).
+These include not only violations of criminal law (see Chapter 6 "Criminal Law") but also torts (see <a href="Chapter 7"Introduction to Tort Law") and broken promises (see <a href="Chapter 8"Contracts").
 Thus it may be wrong to refuse to return a phone call from a friend, but that wrong will not result in a viable lawsuit against you.
 But if a phone (or the Internet) is used to libel or slander someone, a tort has been committed, and the law may allow the defamed person to be compensated.